-Cover commences on the date CMLA receives at its office your fully completed application and a cheque in payment of the first premium or, if premium payment is not by cheque, an effective direct debit request/credit card authority or rollover authority.
+Cover commences on the date CMLA holds your fully completed application and a cheque in payment of the first premium or, if premium payment is not by cheque, an effective direct debit request/credit card authority or rollover authority.
 Cover is subject to your premium payment being credited to CMLA by the relevant financial institution or superannuation fund.